 Children and staff of all faiths and none are welcome at our school and our aim is to promote understanding and tolerance between those of different faith traditions.

-As a community, we have identified seven values that are woven into the very fabric of the school which we expect all members of the school community – children, staff, governors and clergy – to model:
+As a community, we have identified seven values that are woven into the very fabric of the school which we expect all members of the school community – children, staff, local advisory board and clergy – to model:

 We believe these values are empowering our pupils to develop their spirituality and guiding them in personal development as effective learners and good citizens.
 Children have regular opportunities to reflect on each Value and to develop an understanding of the Value in action.
 Each Friday, in our Celebration Assembly, we acknowledge and reward those children who have demonstrated these values.